raivo-otp/marketing-website/PRIVACY.md

 ## Service Providers

-We may employ Thrd Party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf or to perform Service-related services.
+We may employ Third Party companies and individuals to facilitate our Service ("Service Providers"), to provide the Service on our behalf or to perform Service-related services.
 These third parties do not have access to your Personal Data.

 ## Links To Other Sites